PhilPizza/jekyll-now/_posts/2018-02-26-Reddit_Comment_blog.md

 > "Don't believe everything you read on the internet" - Abraham Lincoln

-### Predicting Comment Engagement on a Reddit Post
+### Predicting Comment Engagement on Reddit

 Ah, Reddit.
-The place we all pretend is unfamiliar to us, so that we seem more employable.
+The place that we all pretend is unfamiliar to us, so that we seem more employable.
 But how can one possibly resist the front page of the internet, when it has something to offer everyone?
-Rarepuppers, slavs_squatting, BillyMaysMixtapes; there truly is a subreddit as unique and individual as each of us.
+Rarepuppers, slavs_squatting, BillyMaysMixtapes; there truly is a subreddit as unique and individual as each one of us.

 Everyone loves to browse the posts, but what makes someone stop, take precious (or not so precious) time out of their day, and add their own comment?
 Can we predict the overall level of comment engagement, based solely on the metadata of the post itself?
 Of course you can!
-This would be a pretty awful blog post if you couldn't (well, more awful I mean).
+This would be a useless blog post if you couldn't (well, more useless I mean).

-If you like getting into the weeds, GitHub information for this project can be found here: [github.com/Tucker-Allen/Reddit_Comment_Engagement](https://github.com/Tucker-Allen/Reddit_Comment_Engagement)
+If you like getting into the weeds, the coding information for this project can be found on my GitHub: [github.com/Tucker-Allen/Reddit_Comment_Engagement](https://github.com/Tucker-Allen/Reddit_Comment_Engagement)

 ---